 10. User interface

-Is it visible in the application which fields in the ERP and your webshop software correspond with each other?
-This way you know exactly which fields you need to update in your ERP to fill the correct field in your webshop.
-Sometimes only the manufacturer knows which fields are connected, you can imagine that this presents all kinds of practical problems.
+Is it visible in the application that fields in the ERP and your webshop software correspond with each other?
+This way, you know exactly which fields you need to update in your ERP to fill the correct field in your webshop.
+Sometimes only the manufacturer knows which fields are connected, and you can imagine that this presents all kinds of practical problems.

 11. Product Information Management

 If you change the specifications of a product in your ERP system, you want this data to be immediately entered into your webshop software.
 Does this happen, or do you still have to make the changes manually?
-Product information management is a time-consuming job, so you want the data to be synchronized.
+Product information management is time-consuming, so you want the data to be synchronized.

 12. Total Cost of Ownership

 You often pay a purchase price for an ERP integration.
-But what costs do you spend after installation, for example on maintenance and further development?
-It is important to have insight into the full costs.
+But what costs do you spend after installation, for example, on maintenance and further development?
+It is important to have insight into the total costs.

 Integrating your webshop and ERP is the starting point for a rich online customer experience.
 Not only that, but it is also important for the productivity and bottom line of your company.
 By choosing the right solution from the start, you avoid disappointment in terms of budget, planning, or link quality.

-ERP systems and e-commerce solutions are constantly developing so that the number of possibilities for your organization will continue to increase in the future.
-The choice for integration is therefore a decision for the long term.
-Before entering into new partnerships, make a good assessment of the type of integration you want to purchase, and don’t go overnight.
+ERP systems and e-commerce solutions are constantly developing, so the number of possibilities for your organization will continue to increase.
+The choice for integration is, therefore, a decision for the long term.
+Before entering into new partnerships, assess the type of integration you want to purchase, and don’t go overnight.